 makes sense that copying models would improve a child’s ability to analyze

 spatial relationships.
-We learn by doing.
+We learn by doing!
 And so far, the empirical evidence

 points in the right direction.
 If you are going to spend money on toys, construction toys seem like a wise investment.

-And for more information about honing your child's spatial skills, see this list of evidence-based tips.
+For more information about honing your child's spatial skills, see this list of evidence-based tips.

 References: Lego bricks, construction toys, and the benefits of structured block play

 SM, and Beck